Overview

 }

 We gather the transforms in the converter (FirestoreDataConverter).
-While the type may be inferred from the transforms, we may still add them for safety.
+While the type are inferred from the transforms, we can still add them at the converter level:

 // FirestoreDataConverter<AppModel, DbModel>